tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-4.md

 ## Refactoring the websocket client interfacer

-You should see errors comaplining that our `WebSocketClient` type doesn't implement `ClientInterfacer` because it doesn't have a `SetState` method.
+You should see errors complaining that our `WebSocketClient` type doesn't implement `ClientInterfacer` because it doesn't have a `SetState` method.
 Let's fix that by adding a `state` field to our `WebSocketClient` struct:

 ```directory
 /server/internal/server/clients/websocketclient.go